cascadium/OpenMAMA-omnm/README.md

 * `<yourpayload>msgPayload_addVectorMsg`
 * `<yourpayload>msgPayload_updateVectorMsg`

-And passing through the API call to omnmsg for all other methods
+And passing through the API call to omnmsg for all other methods.
+As a working example, see  [our msgpack payload](https://github.com/cascadium/OpenMAMA-msgpack).

 ## Build Instructions